-Unsubstantiated reports allege that, during the course of the war, Ishii and several of his Unit 731 colleagues are coopted by the US to work on a biological weapons program.
-The reports further allege that the US deploys pathogens in North Korea and China using methods pioneered by Ishii.
+Unsubstantiated reports allege that during the course of the war Ishii and several of his Unit 731 colleagues were coopted by the US to work on a biological weapons program.
+The reports further allege that the US deployed pathogens in North Korea and China using methods pioneered by Ishii.

 However, the reports are strongly denied by the US.

 1959 - Ishii dies of throat cancer at his home in the Chiba Prefecture on 9 October.